sneumann/needlemanwunsch/README.md

+This was a test- and speedrun, how fast GitHub CodeSpaces and Copilot could create a bread-and-butter bioinformatics algorithm.
+Answer: 15 Minutes including getting to know Codespaces.

 # My C Project

 This project is a simple C application that demonstrates the structure and setup of a C programming project.